Factors to Consider

-The first thing to understand- Kruger National Park is huge!
-At 7,523 square miles (19,485 sq km) it's about the same size as New Jersey, Israel or Wales.
-Roughly oblong-shaped, it extends 220 mi (360 km) north to south and averages 40 mi (65 km) east to west.
+The first thing to understand: Kruger National Park is huge!
+At 7,523 square miles (19,485 sq km), it's about the same size as New Jersey, Israel, or Wales.
+Roughly oblong-shaped, it extends 220 miles (360 km) north to south and averages 40 miles (65 km) east to west.
 That's a lot of turf!
-It contains five distinct habitats, each with its own specific fauna.
+It also contains five distinct habitats, each with its own specific fauna.

 - How many distinct animal and bird encounters you want to have, and how much of the park and its diverse ecosystems you want to experience